KIOS-Research/WiFi-FTM-Fingerprinting/README.md

 To print positioning errors

 #### Structure of input files
 In order to run the project input files (radioMap and route) should follow the below structure.
-Sample files are included in the project.
+Sample files included.
 ```
 ...
 # Timestamp, X, Y, MAC Address of AP, RSS, Range, stdRange